 Mostly when I think pie, I think of my mother.
-She was all about baking and starting about Halloween time, she’d put on her apron and not take it off until New Year’s!
+She was all about baking, and starting about Halloween time; she’d put on her apron and not take it off until New Year’s!
 Every room in the house filled with her baking.
 Even the piece of furniture that housed her sewing machine closed up and was laden with baked goods.
 It’s not like there would be any sewing done!
 One year my niece and I fought over who would get the cream cheese pie.
 (There were only a few years between us as her father was much older than I).
-After that, at Thanksgiving and Christmas, my mother would make each family member his or her own pie.
+After that, at Thanksgiving and Christmas, my mother would make each family member a special pie.
 We were a family of two boys and two girls.
 We were each married and had children.
 Skip the math!
 It was a lot of pie.

 The last time my mother made pies, she had just had her seventh heart attack.
 We all knew she probably wouldn’t be around for another round of pie making, so perhaps, that makes this memory all the more poignant.
 She had signed out of the hospital against her doctor’s wishes, but with my blessing as I knew she was determined to be at home and baking and would, therefore, be happier.
-My mother was 83 and my opinion was that if she were going to die, she should die happy doing what made her the happiest.
+My mother was 83, and my opinion was that if she were going to die, she should die while doing what made her the most content.
 Baking for her family did just that.
-To this day, my children often come home and say “Mmmm.
+To this day, my children often come home and say, “Mmmm.
 Smells like Gramma’s house!”